MyrrhaMY/Project1_QD_2024/README.md

 ## Files

-- 'code/': SQL scripts and Jupyter Notebook for data cleaning and preparation.
+- `code/`: SQL scripts and Jupyter Notebook for data cleaning and preparation.
-- 'databoard/': Quick sight file for the interactive dashboard.
+- `databoard/`: Quick sight file for the interactive dashboard.
-- 'pipeline': Matallion ETL pipeline for data timely, autorefresh.
+- `pipeline`: Matallion ETL pipeline for data timely, autorefresh.

 ## Usage:
 1. Download the repository